 If your indoor cat gets loose, she won't be familiar with your neighborhood.
 Not only that, but she will probably feel scared.
 A scared cat is more likely to hide or bolt, which will make it even harder to track her down.
 Since you might not find your cat right away, ID tags for cats are her best chance of getting home if someone else finds her.
 Why not make it as easy as possible for your cat to get home?
 Put as much info as possible on your cat's ID tag.
 Preferably, you should include your last name, address and phone number.
 Include an additional phone number and an email address if possible.
 Check out some behind-the-scenes pictures from our cat ID tag photo shoot with our graphic designer's cats.

 Keep your cat out of the shelter at all costs.

-Don’t assume the pound will check for a microchip.
+Don't assume your pet will scanned for a microchip.

-While microchips are a great option in addition to pet ID tags and vice versa, you can’t assume the pound workers will actually check for one.
-Hopefully they will, but not all pound workers are trained/required to do so and not all pounds are set up to check for every brand of microchip.
+While microchips are a great option in addition to pet ID tags and vice versa, you can't assume the animal shelters will actually check for one.
+Hopefully they will, but not all shelters are trained or required to do so, and not all shelters are set up to check for every brand of microchip.

 ID tags are required for cats in some areas.